Dial Caliper Repair

 Tip #3: if there is a clicking or slight skip at regular intervals then the problem lies with the gears in the movement.
 If cleaning the movement does not solve the problem, then replacing the whole movement is the easiest solution.

 If the clicking or the skip occurs at just one spot, chances are there is a broken or bent tooth in the rack.
 Fist, check to see it isn't a bit of dirt or a metal chip that has gotten stuck between the teeth.
+Clean the teeth of the rack with a stiff bristle toothbrush and use a thin pointy needle to get all the dirt out.
+Do not unscrew the rack (although this would seem to be an easy way to clean it) because doing so will destroy the hairspring tension in the movement.
 If the rack needs to be replaced, it's an easy matter on Mitutoyo dial calipers.
 You will have to remove the movement, of course, and then you can unscrew the rack (look for the small screws on the back side of the beam).
 Take note of the rack's orientation before screwing the new one in place.

 The Starrett 12" rack consists of two separate 6" racks.
 Take special notice of the spot where these two join.
 If the movement clicks or jumps at that spot, then you have the racks too close together.
 Just loosen the screws on one of the racks and then slide it so that the teeth will mesh with the gears correctly.
 Naturally, check the calibration after such an adjustment.

 Starrett dial calipers have unique, cleverly simple movements and backlash gears.
 Be careful when taking these apart because parts tend to come loose and fall all over the place.
 Keep your eye out and remember what goes where.
 Although deceptively simple, if you think you are "all thumbs" this repair attempt may prove it.